 Unlike most ETFs, leveraged ETFs generally keep a significant portion of their assets in cash, entering into swap agreements and futures contracts to achieve the desired exposure.
 If authorized participants redeem shares of the fund, the issuer must sell some of the underlying derivatives.
 If the fund has posted big gains during the year, this transaction can incur capital gains.

 Capital gains distributions from leveraged ETFs became an issue in 2008 when Rydex reported distributions of as much as 70% of fund assets.
 In 2009, Direxion reported moderate capital gains on some of its funds while ProShares reported zero capital gains distributions.

-Q: How can the Bull and Bear Fund that track the same benchmark index both have a negative return for the same given period?
+Q: How can a Bull and Bear ETF that track the same index have a negative return for the same period?

 Q: What are some common uses for leveraged and inverse funds?

 A: Leveraged funds are often used to help manage risks in other investments and allow investors to hedge their exposure to sectors they are overweight in.
 They are also often used to capture returns while eliminating market or sector exposure or to overweight a particular sector by using minimal amounts of cash.

 Q: Can I lose more than my initial investment in short leveraged funds?